MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/ios-mobile-app-development.md

 <!--
 [Early-bound code generation tool](https://github.com/DynamicsCRM/crm-mobilesdk-tool-svcutil) -->&lt;!--
-A tool to generate early-bound entity types, for mobile development, from the metadata of a Dynamics 365 organization.
+A tool to generate early-bound entity types, for mobile development, from the metadata of a Dynamics 365 for Customer Engagement organization.
 -->

 ## Activity Tracker App